dschrempf/elynx/elynx-markov/README.md

 sums so that validation of past analyses is possible without the need to recompute the result.

-The Elynx Suite consists of four library packages and three executables providing a range of sub commands.
+The Elynx Suite consists of library packages and executables providing a range of sub commands.

 The library packages are:

+-   **elynx-nexus:** Nexus file support.
 -   **elynx-markov:** Simulate multi sequence alignments along phylogenetic trees.
 -   **elynx-seq:** Handle evolutionary sequences and multi sequence alignments.
 -   **elynx-tools:** Tools for the provided executables.